 - Owning is more permanent.
 If you've outgrown the property, you won’t be able to simply wait for the lease to expire and relocate.
 You'll have to sell the land.
 This could put a strain on you and your business.

 Perhaps the best way to compare whether the best option is to buy or lease a property is to create a buy versus lease model with all the information at your disposal.
 Something clicks for a lot of people when they can see a real-life example.
 It’s important to note one of the largest determining factors is interest rates.
 Since these fluctuate and vary, you can look at the results using a few different rates.

 To determine which route is better for you, apply these factors, crunch the numbers, and evaluate a model example.
 You may find either option will come out about the same.
 On the other hand, you may find that one of the choices creates serious and significant benefits for you, and be glad you took the extra time to do your homework.
-If you decide buying makes the most sense, take a look at our land for sale.
+If you decide buying makes the most sense, take a look at our land buying guide and land for sale.
 If you do the research and leasing is the best option, check out our land leases.